Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Androsphinx.md

 - "desc": "- The flow of time is altered such that every creature in the lair must\
     \ reroll initiative.
 The sphinx can choose not to reroll.  \n- The effects of\
     \ time are altered such that every creature in the lair must succeed on a DC 15\
-    \ Constitution saving throw or become dice: 1d20|avg|noform (1d20) years older\
+    \ Constitution saving throw or become 1d20 years older or younger (the sphinx's\
-    \ or younger (the sphinx's choice), but never any younger than 1 year old.
+    \ choice), but never any younger than 1 year old.
 A [[5.
-Mechanics/Spells/Greater Restoration.md|greater\
+Mechanics/Spells/Greater Restoration.md|greater restoration]]\
-    \ restoration]] spell can restore a creature's\
+    \ spell can restore a creature's age to normal.  \n- The flow of time within the\
-    \ age to normal.  \n- The flow of time within the lair is altered such that everything\
+    \ lair is altered such that everything within moves up to 10 years forward or\
-    \ within moves up to 10 years forward or backward (sphinx's choice).
-Only the\
+    \ backward (sphinx's choice).
+Only the sphinx is immediately aware of the time\
-    \ sphinx is immediately aware of the time change.
+    \ change.
 A [[5.
-Mechanics/Spells/Wish.md|wish]]\
+Mechanics/Spells/Wish.md|wish]] spell can return the caster and\
-    \ spell can return the caster and up to seven other creatures designated by the\
+    \ up to seven other creatures designated by the caster to their normal time. \
-    \ caster to their normal time.  \n- The sphinx shifts itself and up to seven other\
+    \ \n- The sphinx shifts itself and up to seven other creatures it can see within\
-    \ creatures it can see within in its lair to another plane of existence.
-Once\
+    \ in its lair to another plane of existence.
+Once outside its lair, the sphinx\
-    \ outside its lair, the sphinx can't use lair actions, but it can return to its\
+    \ can't use lair actions, but it can return to its lair as a bonus action on its\
-    \ lair as a bonus action on its turn, taking up to seven creatures with it.  " "name": ""
+    \ turn, taking up to seven creatures with it.  " "name": ""
 "source":
 - "MM"